johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 # How?

-* Campus Invovlement: _The Dickinsonian_, Student Senate Tech Committee, Delta Sigma Phi (fraternity), Gray Hat.
+* Campus Invovlement: _The Dickinsonian_, Student Senate Tech Committee, Office of Communications, Delta Sigma Phi (fraternity), Gray Hat.
 * Diverse interactions showed me how different individuals from various majors/disciplines view and use technology.
 * **I realized that I wanted to do something that sat at the intersection of tech and society.**